-- Children and young people who are to be adopted. - Birth parents of children being placed for adoption. - Prospective and approved adopters, including those who are seeking to adopt children from overseas. - Children and their adoptive families who require adoption support services. - Adopted adults and members of their birth families.
+- Children and young people who are to be adopted. - Birth parents of children whose plan is one of adoption. - Prospective and approved adopters, including those who are seeking to adopt children from overseas. - Children and their adoptive families who require adoption support services. - Adopted adults and members of their birth families.